Pizzosta/alx-system_engineering-devops/0x14-mysql/README.md

-setting up MSQL on servers
+setting up MySQL on servers